 ABOUT MIRIAM VAN DER VALK

 As a philosophical counselor with InterGifted, Miriam supports gifted people who are working their way through a metamorphosis, not to fix or cure themselves, but rather to find their full flourishing.
 She lives in Sweden and coaches people around the world in English or Swedish.
-Feel free to reach out to her for a complimentary intro call to learn more
+Learn more about her at her website www.filoprax.com.

 Amir, Lydia (2002) “The Role of Impersonal Love in Everyday Life” in Herrestad, H., Holt, A. and Svare, H. (Eds.)
 Philosophy in Society: Papers Presented to the Sixth International Conference on Philosophy in Practice.
 Oslo, Norway 2001.
 Unipub Forlag, pp. 228; 229; 233-234